 Non-academic activities might include daily workouts or practice with an athletic team, rehearsal for a musical or dramatic performance, attendance at a public lecture or seminar, serving meals at a local homeless shelter, paid work in a campus office, plus time for dining, catching a film, sharing news via e-mail, Skype, Facebook or phone with family and friends and yes, time for sleep!

 One student's journey through Harvard

-Raphaelle Soffe from north Wales is a student at Harvard College in the class of 2021, concentrating in Social Studies (the Harvard PPE).
-She is writing a blog about her entire journey through Harvard for the Times Higher Education website.
-Click here to go to Raphaelle’s blog homepage or click one of the links below to read specific articles.
+Raphaelle Soffe from north Wales was a student at Harvard College in the class of 2021, concentrating in Social Studies (the Harvard PPE).

 Aug 2017 Heading to Harvard – Raphaelle tells about her journey to attending Harvard.

 Sep 2017 Ordering ‘chips’ is a very different thing here – Her first two weeks.